streamdata-gallery-organizations/apica/_listings/apica/checksproxysnifferlocations-get-openapi.md

 x-collection-name: Apica
 x-complete: 0
 info:
-  title: Checks Proxysniffer Checks Proxysniffer Locations
+  title: Checks Proxysniffer Checks Proxy Sniffer Locations
   version: 1.0.0
   description: Gets a list of all locations that are available for ProxySniffer checks.
 schemes: